Editor’s Note: In October of 2018, a judge dismissed the criminal charge against Luis Rizo.

 He has been pulled from the classroom and must meet with the Office of Professional Standards.
 He will be placed in a non-school area while the investigation continues.

 According Hillsborough County Public Schools spokesperson Tanya Arja, Rizo “was hired in August 2015.
-He does not have any other complaints or investigations by Office of Professional Standards."
+He does not have any other complaints or investigations by the Office of Professional Standards."

 Rizo faces one county of felony Child Abuse.